-Several changes occurred in FY13 for Central Access Services (CAS) to make the unit more stable and better equipped to provide consistent services.
-Associate Professor Cherié L. Weible, was appointed to the position of Head of Central Access Services in November 2012.
-The unit is structured so that each sub-unit has a primary supervisor that reports to Weible who has four direct reports (Stokes, Duncan, Danner, Krueger).
-Sub-units are listed below along with the main supervisor and a very brief description of the activities the su-unit covers.
+Central Access Services (CAS) continues to benefit from reorganization to provide consistent services for patrons.
+The unit is structured so that each sub-unit has a primary supervisor that reports to the unit head, Cherié Weible.
+There are four direct reports (Stokes, Duncan, Danner, Krueger).
+These sub-units are listed below along with the main supervisor and a very brief description of the activities the sub-unit covers.